1/6 panel: Told repeatedly he lost, Trump refused to go

 The Justice Department has arrested and charged more than 800 people for the violence that day, the biggest dragnet in its history.

-Associated Press writers Mary Clare Jalonick, Farnoush Amir, Kevin Freking and Michael Balsamo and Alanna Durkin Richer in Boston contributed to this report.
+Associated Press writers Mary Clare Jalonick, Farnoush Amir, Kevin Freking, Michael Balsamo and Zeke Miller in Washington and Alanna Durkin Richer in Boston contributed to this report.

 For full coverage of the Jan.
 6 hearings, go to https://www.apnews.com/capitol-siege.